mister-ben/videojs-auto-caption/README.md

 # videojs-auto-caption

 Automatically enables the caption or subtitle track best matching the player language.
+The plugin name is a bit stupid, as it's nothing to do with automatically _generating_ captions.

 Language codes are considered case-insensitively.
 If one or more track with a `kind` of `captions` or `subtitles` with an exactly matching language code, the first will be selected.